 Age 1 year to 6-8 years

-Two of the most common questions puppy parents have are how long to feed puppy food, and when to switch to adult dog food.
+Two of the most common questions puppy parents have are 1) how long to feed puppy food and 2) when to switch to an adult diet.
 While it is always important to check with your veterinary care team about when to start this transition, here’s a good rule for knowing when to switch your puppy to adult food: start transitioning once they are done growing, as long as they aren’t overweight.

-Another consideration when choosing a food for your dog is the size of your dog.
-If you have a large breed dog, feeding a food that has been formulated for large breed dogs, such as Eukanuba Large Breed Adult Dry Dog Food, can help support joint health.
+The size of your dog: Another consideration when choosing a food for your dog is the size of your dog.
+If you have a large breed dog, feeding a food that has been formulated for large breed dogs, like Eukanuba Large Breed Adult Dry Dog Food, can help support joint health.

 When it comes to how much to feed, start with the feeding recommendations on the back of the bag and see how your dog does.
 You want your dog’s body condition score to be in the ideal range—not too heavy, not too thin.

 One way to find out if your dog’s weight is healthy is to ask your veterinarian.
 This comes with an added bonus: If your pet’s weight isn’t ideal, your veterinarian will have recommendations for getting your pet to a healthy weight.
-They may suggest switching to a weight-loss diet, such as Hill's Prescription Diet Metabolic Weight Management Chicken Flavor Dry Dog Food.
+They may suggest switching to a weight-loss diet such as Hill's Prescription Diet Metabolic Dry Dog Food.

 Pregnant or Nursing Dogs

-And here’s the good news for your pregnant or nursing dog: Unless she is overweight, you can let her have all she wants.
+The good news for your pregnant or nursing dog is unless she is overweight, you can let her have all she wants.

 Age 6-10 years

-Use this flowchart to help you determine which type of food you should feed your dog.
+Use this dog food age chart to help you determine which type of food you should feed your dog.